Butternut Squash Casserole with Pecans

 • salt, pepper and pumpkin pie spice mix – to perfectly season this casserole

 This is meant to be a brief overview of the butternut squash casserole recipe.
-For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below or Jump to Recipe.
+For step-by-step instructions and a full printable recipe card with ingredients, please scroll down to the teal box below.

 🔪Instructions